Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Introduction

 In Section \ref{sec:related-works}, we introduce the related works.
 In Section \ref{sec:methodology}, we explain our methodology.
 In Section \ref{sec:experiments}, we demonstrate our experimental results.
-Finally, in Section \ref{sec:conclusion}, we investigate potentials for future and conclude our work.
+In Section \ref{sec:discussion}, we discuss the limitations and challenges.
+Finally, in Section \ref{sec:conclusion}, we explore future directions.